FlowFuse/node-red-dashboard/docs/contributing/guides/layouts.md

 ---
-description: Explore how layout managers in Node-RED Dashboard 2.0 can help organize your dashboard's appearance effectively.
+description: Explore how layout managers in FlowFuse Dashboard can help organize your dashboard's appearance effectively.
 ---

 # Layout Managers